 Poetry is not a luxury.

-UC Berkeley’s Arts Research Center (ARC) will spend the next two years exploring Poetry and the Senses, thanks to a generous grant from Engaging the Senses Foundation.
+UC Berkeley’s Arts Research Center (ARC) will spend the next year exploring Poetry and the Senses, thanks to a generous grant from Engaging the Senses Foundation.

 To read our press release, please click here.

 Natalia Brizuela received her Ph.D. from New York University in 2003.
 Her current research focusses on 19th and 20th century Latin American literature.